-Outside the US, domains are indicated with the two-letter international abbreviation for the country in which the system resides (for example, uk for England and jp for Japan).
+Outside the US, domains were indicated with the two-letter international abbreviation for the country in which the system resides (for example, uk for England and jp for Japan).
 The discrepancy between the US and international naming conventions is a side effect of the way the Internet developed over the years.
-It was born in the US, and had a US-centric attitude for many years (considering that it grew out of Defense Department projects, that is hardly surprising).
+It was born in the US, and had a US-centric attitude for many years (considering that it grew out of US Defense Department projects, that is hardly surprising).

 Do I Need DNS?

 All computers on the Internet are accessed by their unique numerical IP address.
 When you access a machine by name (by sending email or browsing a WWW site for example) you’re using DNS to translate from that name to the unique number.
 The DNS lookup functions are built in to all the programs you use so that you never have to consciously think about the work that DNS does.

 The question now is whether you need a domain name registration of your own.
 Individuals rarely need their own DNS registration.
 On the other hand, it is very common for a company or organization (even a one-person shop) to get its own domain name.
 The primary benefit of having your own domain name is that it gives you your own network identity.
 When you give your email address to customers, suppliers, or business associates you are giving them a name that they can relate directly to you.
 It’s like telling them to send correspondence to your own building (e.g. The Acme Building) as opposed to a suite number in someone else’s building (e.g. Acme Co., First Bank Building, Suite 9102).